 - Management Salaries/Wages and the Associated Benefits

-So in the expenses section of the profit and loss statement the following are customarily classed as variable:
+Thus, in the expenses section of the profit and loss statement the following few items are customarily classed as variable:

 - CC Discounts

-I do want to bring up one of the more interesting fixed costs because this one has a really true mixed costs status.
+One more interesting tidbit, one of the more interesting fixed costs tends toward a mixed costs status.
 This is ‘Occupancy’.
 In many mall leases, the lease for the space has a fixed component and a variable component.
 Often the clause will read that the minimum monthly rental payment is X dollars and then there is a percentage of sales charge in addition to the flat amount.
-So in a typical month, the rent paid can vary several hundred dollars.
-I advise business owners to still call this a fixed cost because the variance isn’t significant enough to warrant breaking the cost out into the two components.
+Therefore, in a typical month, the rent paid can vary several hundred dollars.
+In general, most business owners still call this a fixed cost because the variance isn’t significant enough to warrant breaking the cost out into the two components.
 Remember, fixed costs can vary from month to month as illustrated above; but, they tend towards a fixed value than a variable value.

 Basic Analysis of Fixed and Variable Costs in a Restaurant

 Remember, restaurants are in business to make a profit.
 As an owner you need to understand the relationship of these costs to generating profit.
 What you want to do is to identify each cost on the profit and loss statement as either fixed or variable.
 In general, the fixed costs will not significantly change (they can change as described above) from one accounting period to another.
 However, variable costs should have a high correlating relationship to sales.
 This is where the value of having this ratio comes in handy in determining productivity and profitability.